 The kidding season

-Ewes with lambs can be kraaled in two ways:
+Ewes with kids can be kraaled in two ways:

 - In one large pen: The entire herd – ewes and kids – are kept together, but the newborn kids stay behind when the ewes go out to graze.
 Although this is a widely used method, it has a serious disadvantage: the kids are very thirsty when the ewes return and rush to drink milk from any ewe.
 In the confusion, some kids may not get enough to drink while some ewes do not release all their milk.